hackupc/guides-page/_includes/sections/activities.md

 Take a look at some of the activities we will be hosting during the event!

 - **🕵️‍♂️ Find the bienes**: There are 24 bienes hidden in the venue!
-Find at least 12 them, take a selfie and show it on the InfoDesk to check your mission stamp!
+Find at least 12 of them, take a selfie and show it on the InfoDesk to check your mission stamp!

 - **📌 Pins Collection**: We have 11 company booths, each one has a pin.
 Collect them all and show them at the InfoDesk to earn the last pin!